HuyATon/tymex-mobile-challenges/README.md

 - Dark Mode

-- Reload: user can reload to get the lastest records from server.
+- Reload: user can reload to get the lastest records from server

 ### Folder Structure